wanizainalabidin/car_sales_regression/README.md

 # Welcome to my project on Car Prices
 ### In this project, we are trying to predict the price of cars based on several independent variables.
 This stems from the company's (Geely Auto) intention of entering into the American market.

+In order for us to get insights on which model is the best in predicting the price of cars, 3 regression models are used - linear, decision tree and random forest regression.

+We will use the following process throughout building the model:

+  1)Data preprocessing

+  2)Split Data

+  3)Build model on the train set

+  4)Apply model on the test set

+  5)Evaluate Model performance

+  6)Hyperparameters optimisation

 In order to do this, we will first do the following to set our working directory

 ```